 Prolonged nasal congestion can stimulate tissues in your dog’s nose to bleed wildly if they snort or sneeze out the mucous.
 If there are no other symptoms, you should clean up any excess blood with a damp tissue and monitor for any signs of distress.
 If there are no other symptoms, then this is usually not serious.
 However, if your dog starts bleeding out of one or both nostrils, then you should take them to the vet as soon as possible.

 If your dog starts vomiting or has watery diarrhoea, then it’s likely to be related to gastrointestinal issues caused by the mucous build-up inside of their nasal cavity.
 It would help if you took them to a vet ASAP to have their nasal congestion properly treated and any infections/inflammations also attended to.

 Lack of Energy/Weakness

-Your dog’s lack of energy and weakness can be caused by nasal congestion because it makes breathing through the nose complex.
-If your dog is breathing heavily and seems exhausted despite not showing any other symptoms, then it’s likely that they’re struggling to breathe due to nasal congestion.
+Your dog’s lack of energy and weakness can be caused by nasal congestion, which makes breathing through the nose complex.
+If your dog is breathing heavily and seems exhausted despite not showing any other symptoms, then it’s likely that they struggle to breathe due to nasal congestion.

 Can nasal congestion cause my dog to lose weight?

-It is not the only reason dogs lose weight, but an obstructed nose can lead to weight loss.
+It is not the only reason dogs lose weight; an obstructed nose can lead to weight loss.